Welcome to Get Hired

 Support for start-up business

 We offer funding, advice and support for students and graduates with an idea for a business they want to start, or a new business they want to grow.
-Email firstname.lastname@example.org to find out more details.
+Email email@example.com to find out more details.
+Here are some top tips if you are a Solent graduate starting your own business:

 Prepare yourself as best as possible